Yamatai Kyushu Theory

-The Yamatai Kyushu Theory is the theory that the Yamatai kingdom was located in Kyushu rather than in Honshu as the Yamatai Honshu Theory proposes.
+The Yamatai Kyushu Theory is the theory that the Yamatai kingdom was located in Kyushu rather than in Honshu, specifically Kinai (now Kinki region), where the capital was located in the Kofun period, as the Yamatai Honshu Theory proposes.
+The Honshu Theory is currently the dominant theory, based on archaeological findings.

-The theory proposes that the original capital of Japan was located in Kyushu, and when the Kofun period began, the Yamato Kingship moved the capital east to the Kinai region, first in the Yamato Province (Nara prefecture), then Kyoto in the Yamashiro Province (Kyoto Prefecture).
+The Yamatai Kyushu theory instead proposes that the original capital of the Yamatai kingdom of Japan was located in the island of Kyushu, and when the Kofun period began, the Yamato Kingship moved its capital east to the Kinai region, first in the Yamato Province (Nara prefecture), then Kyoto in the Yamashiro Province (Kyoto Prefecture).

 Overview

 Locations of Yamataikoku, Kyūshū and Kinai (Honshū).

-In the Edo period, Arai Hakuseki adovocated the "Kinai Yamataikoku theory" which says Yamatai-koku was located in 大和 (Yamato Province, ie. Nara prefecture) in the Kinai, Honshu.
-Later, Arai adovocated the different theory, "Kyūshū Yamataikoku theory" which says Yamatai-koku was located in "Yamato county (山門-郡, Yamato-gun)" in Chikugo Province (Fukuoka prefecture, Northern Kyushu) in his "Foreign Affairs Record".
+In the Edo period, Arai Hakuseki advocated the "Kinai Yamataikoku theory" which suggests that Yamatai was located in Yamato Province, ie. Nara prefecture (大和) in the Kinai, Honshu.
+Later, Arai advocated a different theory, the "Kyūshū Yamataikoku theory" which says Yamatai-koku was located in "Yamato county (山門-郡, Yamato-gun)" in Chikugo Province (Fukuoka prefecture, Northern Kyushu) in his book "Foreign Affairs Chronicle".

-Since then, the mainstream of academic circles has been divided into the two major theories:
+Since then, the mainstream of academic circles has been divided into two major theories: